PhD in Theatre

 For the semester in which comprehensive examinations are taken and in semesters after comprehensive exams and orals are passed, satisfactory progress is maintained when, in the judgment of the student’s dissertation advisor, the student is making satisfactory progress toward completion of the dissertation.

 Students who leave MU having completed all but the dissertation must maintain continuous enrollment by registering for two semester hours of Dissertation Research each fall and spring term and one hour in the summer term.
 Failure to register negates a student’s candidacy.

-The Graduate School regulations regarding a reasonable rate of progress for doctoral students enrolled during or after Fall 2000: Effective for students beginning their doctoral studies during or after Fall Semester 2000, a PhD student must successfully complete the comprehensive exam within a period of five years beginning with the first semester of enrollment as a PhD student.
-For an extension of this time limit, the student must petition the Graduate School by submitting a request to the advisor, who, in turns, submits, via the departmental director of graduate studies, a written recommendation to the Graduate School.
+The Graduate Studies regulations regarding a reasonable rate of progress for doctoral students enrolled during or after Fall 2000: Effective for students beginning their doctoral studies during or after Fall Semester 2000, a PhD student must successfully complete the comprehensive exam within a period of five years beginning with the first semester of enrollment as a PhD student.
+For an extension of this time limit, the student must petition the Office of Graduate Studies by submitting a request to the advisor, who, in turns, submits, via the departmental director of graduate studies, a written recommendation to the Office of Graduate Studies.
 The Theatre Department recommends taking comprehensive exams no later than the third year of consecutive full enrollment.
 Only students who have taken and passed their exams by May of their third year of assistantship will be considered for a fourth year of assistantship with the department.